 - New NFs New NFs do not have an established rate.
 For the nursing and support components of the rate, these NFs are given the median rate for their geographic area.
-The NF's capital costs are used to determine the capital portion of the rate. - Capital NFs that have increased building costs by more than 10% in the form of improvements or additional capacity may request an adjustment to the capital component of their rate.
-Capital exceptions resulted in rate changes for 61 facilities in FY 2019. - Initial Cost Reports Under certain circumstances, recently enrolled NFs are required to file an initial cost report that may result in capital and/or support component revisions.
-Initial cost reports resulted in rate revisions for Three (3) NFs.
+The NF's capital costs are used to determine the capital portion of the rate.
+One new NF had a rate established in FY 2020. - Capital NFs that have increased building costs by more than 10% in the form of improvements or additional capacity may request an adjustment to the capital component of their rate.
+Capital exceptions resulted in rate changes for 85 facilities in FY 2020. - Initial Cost Reports Under certain circumstances, recently enrolled NFs are required to file an initial cost report that may result in capital and/or support component revisions.
+Initial cost reports resulted in rate revisions for two (2) NFs.